 Being the most accepted and signed by many countries (currently 167), the Berne Convention’s mandate is that a copyright exists the moment a creative work exists, rather than requiring it to be registered.
 Signatories are also required to provide the same protection to authors from other member countries as they provide to their own authors and to subject them to minimum levels of copyright protection.

 The Universal Copyright Convention (or UCC) is also an international convention protecting copyright.
 It was developed as an alternative to the Berne Convention.
-A major difference between these two agreements were the definition of copyright existence, i.e. the UCC stated that copyright must be applied for.
+A significant difference between these two agreements was the definition of copyright existence, i.e. the UCC stated that copyright must be applied for.
 Because its member countries were increasingly becoming signatories of the Berne Convention and the WTO, the UCC lost its significance.

 The Agreement on Trade-Related Aspects of Intellectual Property Rights ( or TRIPS) is an international legal agreement between all members of the World Trade Organization (WTO).
 It sets down minimum standards for the regulation by national governments of many forms of intellectual property (IP), including creative works.
 Much of its copyright definitions are ‘as set out by the Berne Convention‘.